ivanshyu/btc-idx-service/README.md

 # Bitcoin Indexer Service
 ## Complete Features
 ### Basic Requirements
-- [o] Understand Bitcoin Ledger, Transaction and UTXO
+- [✅] Understand Bitcoin Ledger, Transaction and UTXO
-- [o] Differentiate P2TR and other Bitcoin Locking Scripts
+- [✅] Differentiate P2TR and other Bitcoin Locking Scripts
-- [o] Design a pipeline that processes Bitcoin ledger (Block ⇒ Transaction ⇒ UTXO ⇒ Balance)
+- [✅] Design a pipeline that processes Bitcoin ledger (Block ⇒ Transaction ⇒ UTXO ⇒ Balance)
-- [o] Design a scalable RDBMS schema
+- [✅] Design a scalable RDBMS schema
-- [o] Store Aggregated data, such as Snapshot of Balance, if needed
+- [✅] Store Aggregated data, such as Snapshot of Balance, if needed
-- [o] Use de facto standard Bitcoin JSON RPC (QuickNode free tier) for developing and testing
+- [✅] Use de facto standard Bitcoin JSON RPC (QuickNode free tier) for developing and testing

 ### Feature Requirements
 #### Architecture